kbob/kerfburn/front/gcode/README.md

 will each define some codes.
 Then they will be explicitly registered with the interpreter.

-Each code will be a function with a decorated
+Each code will be a method with a decorator.

     class MyCodes(GCodeSet):